 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Applicants seeking admission to the master’s or doctoral program should apply online.
 Detailed instructions are provided at that website.
-Applications are submitted to the university's Graduate Application Processing Center, which records and forwards them to the department.
+Applications are submitted to the office of Graduate Admissions, which records and forwards them to the department.
 Applicants submit a completed application form and 1 official transcript of all undergraduate and any graduate course work.
 They may also submit copies of relevant scholarly or professional work, published or unpublished.
 Reports of Graduate Record Examination scores are encouraged but not required.

 Applicants also must obtain letters of recommendation from 3 professionals familiar with their academic or professional records.
 These are also submitted online by the applicant's reference.